 If you are still not sold on the prospect of spending your winter vacation in Greece, a few highlights of travelling during this time are detailed below.

 Most people only consider Greece as being a summer travel destination.
-A scattering of people visit the country through October, but in the winter months, the majority of the tourists disperse.
+A scattering of people visit the country through October.
+However, in the winter months, the majority of the tourists disperse.

 Spending winter in Greece means that you can enjoy Santorini sunsets or Acropolis views without the masses of people around you that you would have if you travelled in July.
 Venture off the beaten path to places like Karpenisi and Northern Greece however, and you may find that you have places entirely to yourself!